Anubhav-2003/Anubhav-2003/README.md

 ## Less talk and more action!!

-- 🔭 Co-Founder of: [Career-Path][my_website]!
+- 🔭 Harvard CS50X!
-- 🌱 Currently learning advanced web development from Harvard University's CS50X.
+- 🌱 Currently pursuing my undergrad from Indian Institute of Technology, Kharagpur.
 - 👯 I’m looking to collaborate with other developers
 - ⚡ Fun fact: I love to eat and watch Football.